Listen to this article

 So the company should not be paying out enormous sums of money for underperformance.
 That would be like handing out participation trophies just for showing up.
 That type of thing is the enemy of high-performance teams!

-So, back to the bonus payout equation.
-If their target bonus for the year was $10,000, and the weighting between company and individual performance was 50/50, then the company portion would look like this:
+As an example, if the person’s target bonus for the year was $10,000, and the weighting between company and individual payout was 50/50, then the company portion would look like this:

 Now onto the other half of the equation, individual performance.